Type-two polynomial-time and restricted lookahead: Lambda-calculi for feasible functionals

 It can be checked that the machine $M'^{N'}$ that arises by replacing each oracle call in $M'$ with a call to a subroutine that works like $N'$ computes the same function as $M^N$ does.
-To see that $M'^{N'}$ runs with finite lookahead revision first note that it is guaranteed that all the $\str b_i$ that are handed to $N'$ are in length smaller than the value of the second argument.
+To see that $M'^{N'}$ runs with finite lookahead revision first note that it is guaranteed that all the $\str b$ that are handed to $N'$ are in length smaller than the value of the second argument.
 Thus, $N'$ will not do a new lookahead revision unless the second value of the pairs it is given changes.
 That the second value only changes a finite number of times is guaranteed by the finite lookahead revision of $M$.

 That the machine $M'^{N'}$ has a polynomial step-count follows by checking that each of $M'$ and $N'$ have polynomial step counts.
-Thus the composition of the machines runs in polynomial time and thereby has a polynomial step-count. \end{proof} The limited-recursion operator and $C_0$ are included in $\mpt_1$.
+Thus the composition of the machines runs in polynomial time and thereby has a polynomial step-count. \end{proof} The limited-recursion operator and $C_0$ are included in the restricted class of operators from the previous lemma.

 The proofs of \Cref{resu:factorization} and \Cref{resu:composition} proceeded by modifying given machines.
 Indeed, the closure property from \Cref{resu:composition} breaks down on a machine level: \begin{example}[Composition of machines] Consider the operator